 In order to establish such a unique organization, E-Comm was created under new legislation known as the Emergency Communications Corporations Act.

-- Exempts the corporation from any inappropriate/inapplicable provisions of the Company Act
+- Exempts the corporation from any inappropriate/inapplicable provisions of the BC Business Corporations Act

 - Provides for the approval of the corporation's members agreement by the attorney general